thenextsma/Projects/README.md

 Waste Management.ipynb -
 This project uses TensorFlow and Keras to create a CNN for waste classification.
 It preprocesses image data, builds the CNN, trains it on a dataset, and predicts whether waste is recyclable or non-recyclable.

+Mnist.ipynb -
+This project presents a thorough exploration of the MNIST dataset, encompassing data loading, preprocessing (scaling and normalization), classification using Support Vector Machine (SVM) and Multi-Layer Perceptron (MLP) models, and insightful evaluation through visualization of performance metrics like confusion matrices.